Grand Hotel (1932) Director: Edmund Goulding

 “Always the same.
 People come.
 People go.
 Nothing ever happens.”

 The wunderkind of MGM, Irving Thalberg, could seemingly do no wrong.
-The Best Picture winner in 1932, Grand Hotel offers a wonderfully glamorous film released by MGM, a winner of the Academy Award for Best Picture in 1932.
-It is one of the only films to win Best Picture without being nominated in any other category.
-The film boasts an all-star cast with Greta Garbo as the dancer, John Barrymore, Joan Crawford, Wallace Beery, John Barrymore, and Lionel Barrymore -popular dubbed “the greatest cast ever assembled.”
-Director Edmund Goulding acquired the nickname “Lion Tamer” for his ability to deal with many temperamental Hollywood stars, as in Grand Hotel.
-The film was the brainchild of legendary MGM producer, Irving Thalberg.
+The Best Picture winner in 1932, Grand Hotel offers a wonderfully glamorous picture, perhaps a bit of foreshadowing for Hollywood in the ’30s.
+It is curiously one of the only films to win the top award without being nominated in any other category.
+The film boasts an all-star cast of Greta Garbo as the dancer, John Barrymore, Joan Crawford, Wallace Beery, and Lionel Barrymore -popular dubbed “the greatest cast ever assembled.”
+Director Edmund Goulding acquired the nickname “Lion Tamer” for his ability to deal with the many temperamental Hollywood stars, and Grand Hotel was no exception.

-William A. Drake’s screenplay was based on his own play adaptation of a 1929 best-selling novel “Menschen im Hotel” (translated ‘People at the Hotel’) by Vicki Baum, a former Berlin hotel chambermaid.
+William A. Drake’s screenplay for Grand Hotel was based on his own play adaptation of a 1929 best-selling novel “Menschen im Hotel” (translated ‘People at the Hotel’) by Vicki Baum, a former Berlin hotel chambermaid.
 MGM purchased the movie rights for $35,000.
 The film premiered at Grauman’s Chinese Theatre in Los Angeles amid much fanfare.